 How to calculate a balance transfer fee

-While the credit cards we’ve profiled above don’t charge a balance transfer fee, many cards in this category do.
-Most balance transfer fees work out to 3 or 5 percent of balances you transfer over, although individual offers vary.
+Most balance transfer fees work out to 3 percent or 5 percent of balances you transfer over, although individual offers vary.

 Is paying a balance transfer fee worth it?

-You may be wondering why anyone would pay a balance transfer fee when a handful of cards don’t charge this fee at all.
+You may be wondering why anyone would pay a balance transfer fee when there are cards that don’t charge this fee at all.
 The reality is, paying a balance transfer fee is often worth it if you’re able to save money on interest over a longer timeline.

 It can make sense to pay a balance transfer fee if you have a lot of debt at a high APR and you need as much time as possible to pay it off without interest.
 Make sure to run the numbers for your situation and use a credit card balance transfer calculator to determine which card works best for your needs.

 The information about the Platinum Card from Navy Federal Credit Union and SunTrust Prime Rewards Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.